huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Joey Tribbiani
 - [ ] Elaine Benes

-#### Which of the following sandwichees is traditionally served hot?
+#### Which of the following sandwiches is traditionally served hot?

 - [ ] Tuna salad sandwich
 - [ ] Turkey Club